 What Are Credit Notes?

 There are many definitions of credit notes, but the most accurate is - a credit note is an official business document that gives you the ability to cancel out the transaction, either fully or partially.
-In other words, credit notes allow you to delete amounts from your financial records without deleting the invoice itself.
+In other words, credit notes allow you to nullify amounts from your financial records without deleting the invoice itself.

 When To Issue A Credit Note?

-Credit notes, also known as credit memos, are often issued in cases of post-purchase price adjustments, refunds, or mistakes in tax calculation.
+Credit notes, also known as credit memos, are often issued in cases of post-purchase price adjustments, refunds, or errors in tax calculation.
 In most jurisdictions, credit notes’ issuance in the cases mentioned above is not optional but mandatory.

 Some of the cases when you need to issue a credit note: